HTTPArchive/almanac.httparchive.org/src/content/en/2020/seo.md

 #### Viewport Meta Tag

-The browser’s viewport is the visible area of a page content, that changes depending on the used device.
+The browser's viewport is the visible area of a page content, that changes depending on the used device.
 The "viewport meta tag" allows you to specify to browsers the width and scaling of the viewport, so that it is correctly sized across different devices.
 Responsive websites use the viewport meta tag as well as CSS media queries to deliver a mobile friendly experience.

 When looking at the viewport tag inclusion, it was found that 42.98% of the analyzed mobile home pages and 43.2% desktop ones are featuring it with an `initial-scale=1,width=device-width` content attribute value; but that 10.84% of mobile home pages and 16.18% of desktop ones are not including the tag at all, suggesting that they are not yet mobile friendly.